lilalunex/casino-simulation/README.md

 [ ] Feature: Moving city.
 Make the starting city having a population of 20k.
 Customers remember they experience.
 Opens up features like reputation.
 Option: Move Casino Location for money -> reset reputation -> exploit other people

+[ ] Define echo Texts in nowdocs or vars.
+Maybe create a class just for that.

 ---

 ## Future music